harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/multilayer-caching.md

 ## Configure multilayer caching

-The following steps demonstrate how to configure multilayer caching in one stage.
+The following steps demonstrate how to configure multilayer caching in one stage of a CI pipeline.

 :::tip

-If you are using the visual editor in the Pipeline Studio, you can find **Conditional Execution**, **Failure Strategy**, and **Looping Strategy** settings on the **Advanced** tab of your step and stage settings.
+If you are using the visual editor in the Pipeline Studio, you can find **Conditional Execution** and **Failure Strategy** settings on the **Advanced** tab of your step settings.

 :::